Ned's Newt: Synopsis

+Episodes

 Plot and themes

 Each episode makes a habit of creating outrageous plots out of mundane tasks and settings.
 For example, after a fun weekend of playing, Ned exclaims he cannot wait for the next, but Newton suggests that they can build a time machine to relive the weekend.
 The idea soon leads to them accidentally being sent to the age of dinosaurs and altering the future.
-In another episode, to raise money for charity, Ned's friend Doogle digs a hole and stumbles across a race of subterranean trolls secretly planning domination of the world's metropolises-es.
+In another episode, to raise money for charity, Ned's friend Doogle digs a hole and stumbles across a race of subterranean trolls secretly planning domination of the world's metropolises.

 Ned takes Newton everywhere and makes sure to keep some Zippo food with him at all times, just in case Newton turns back into a normal newt.
-Newton's powers almost always make things worse (mostly due to his poor understanding of society).
-Thus, when Ned explains that he's made a terrible mistake (such as giving 3.5 million dollars to some passersby), Newton and Ned must work together to put things right.
+Newton's powers almost always make things worse, mostly due to his poor understanding of society.
+Thus, when Ned explains that he's made a terrible mistake, such as giving 3 and a half million dollars to some passersby, Newton and Ned must work together to put things right.
 And although they usually succeed in doing so, Newton invariably changes back to newt form just in time to avoid being seen and Ned to get into trouble.

 The series made extensive references to famous faces and popular culture at the time, relying heavily on Harland Williams' experience as a comedian and impressionist.
-Newton shifts into newt versions of many celebrities in each episode, such as Arnold Schwarzenegger, Humphrey Bogart and Clark Gable for comic effect.
+Newton shifts into newt versions of many celebrities in each episode, such as Arnold Schwarzenegger, Humphrey Bogart, Clark Gable, etc. for comic effect, similar to Robin Williams' portrayal of the Genie from Disney's Aladdin.
 Newton also frequently breaks the fourth wall, especially in season 3, even going so far as to comment upon how poorly drawn his belly-button was at one point or whether newts should have belly-buttons at all.

 For the final four episodes of season 3, Harland Williams was replaced by Ron Pardo as the voice of Newton.

-In the third season episode ("Rear Bus Window"), Newton proclaims his exact species name vittercensis, which is not a catalogued member of the genus.
+In one third season episode ("Rear Bus Window"), Newton proclaims his exact species name vittercensis, which is not a cataloged member of the genus.